citixsysAvnish/iVendNext-Installation-Guide/README.md

  HRMS

     bench get-app hrms

+for the git clone error refer the setep 8 and install app with git user name and git public access tokne

 ### STEP 11: Create a new site
    sitename MUST end with .localhost for trying deployments locally.